-The grader will assign numerical grades to the problems (typical maximum of 10 points) and to the reviews and reports (maximum of 5 points per problem).
-The maximum point value of a problem may depend (mildly) on its difficulty.
+The grader and I will assign numerical grades to the problems (typical maximum of 10 points) and to the reviews and reports (maximum of 5 points per problem).
 Please note that the homework and reviewing scores will be scaled at the end of the semester to a reasonable distribution, with the result that a homework point will probably be worth only about half a test point.